used to house Maison Goemaere, printers to the Belgian Court and publishers,

 from 1835 to 1995.
 Since we bought the building, we’ve conducted two major

 renovations that were realised in close collaboration with Wim Cuyvers, an

 The extensive library links the front offices to the “open space” and the purpose-built design studio.
 This open area receives natural light from the roof.
 Part of it is a sprung wooden floor perfect for dancing, there’s a cooking and eating counter, and the rest is all-purpose space.
-More office space has been created by refurbishing original workshops, while retaining their characteristic glass and wood partitions.
+More offices have been created by refurbishing the original space, retaining the characteristic glass and wood partitions.